Charter Schools

 Charter schools are nonsectarian public schools of choice that operate with freedom from many of the regulations that apply to traditional public schools.
 The "charter" establishing each such school is a performance contract detailing the school's mission, program, goals, students served, methods of assessment, and ways to measure success.
 The length of time for which charters are granted varies, but most are granted for 3-5 years.
 At the end of the term, the entity granting the charter may renew the school's contract.
 Charter schools are accountable to their sponsor-- usually a state or local school board-- to produce positive academic results and adhere to the charter contract.
 The basic concept of charter schools is that they exercise increased autonomy in return for this accountability.
 They are accountable for both academic results and fiscal practices to several groups: the sponsor that grants them, the parents who choose them, and the public that funds them.

-other Commonwealth countries the use of the term is generally restricted to primary and secondary educational levels: it is almost never used of universities or other tertiary institutions.
+Private Schools, or independent schools, are schools not administered by local, state, or national government, which retain the right to select their student body and are funded in whole or in part by charging their students tuition rather than with public (state) funds.
+In the United Kingdom and some other Commonwealth countries the use of the term is generally restricted to primary and secondary educational levels: it is almost never used of universities or other tertiary institutions.
 Private education in North America covers the whole gamut of educational activity.
 Private schools range from pre-school to tertiary level institutions.
 Annual tuition at K-12 schools range from nothing at tuition-free schools to more than $40,000 at several boarding schools.

 The secondary level includes schools offering grades 7 through 12 and grade 13.
 This category includes preparatory schools or "prep schools", boarding schools and day schools.
 Tuition at private secondary schools varies from school to school and depends on many factors, including the location of the school, the willingness of parents to pay, peer tuition, and the endowment.
 High tuition, schools claim, is used to pay higher salaries for the best teachers, and also used to provide enriched learning environments including a low student to teacher ratio, small class sizes and services such as libraries, science laboratories, and computers.
 Some private schools are boarding schools.
 Some military schools are privately owned or operated as well.

 Religiously affiliated or denominational schools form a distinct category of private schools.
-Some such schools teach religious lessons together with the usual academic subjects to instill their particular faith's beliefs and traditions in the students who attend.
+Some such schools teach religious lessons together with the usual academic subjects to instill their particular faith's beliefs and traditions in the students who attend

 The most visible difference between American public and private universities is the cost of tuition, which is much higher at private universities.
 In general, private tuition is approximately nine to ten times higher than public tuition.
 This is because private universities rely directly on student and alumni funding in order to operate.
 Unlike public universities, private universities receive no direct subsidy from the state in which the school is located.
 Public universities are also much easier for students to gain admission to, especially if the student is a resident of the state in which the university is located.
 In some instances, public universities have programs that automatically accept transfer students that have completed a certain number of outside credits in a different state college.